SWIM CUT-OFF: 1hrs 10min after individual start time

 Any cyclists unable to reach the cut-off will be collected by the event Sag Wagons and will be classified as a Did Not Finish (DNF).

-The absolute cut-off for all athletes regardless of individual start time is 12:10 noon.
+The absolute cut-off for all athletes regardless of individual start time is 12:10pm.
 All cyclists must have passed the bike dismount line at transition at this time.

 RUN CUT-OFF: 8 hours 30 minutes after the last SWIM WAVE start time

-The time below represents the absolute cut off for all athletes regardless of individual start time:
+The times below represents the absolute cut off for all athletes regardless of individual start time:

 • 12.15– 0km, Run Exit Transition 2 (athletes must have passed the run exit arch and started the run course)